department-of-veterans-affairs/va.gov-team/platform/cms/helpdesk/overview_wip.md

-# CMS Help Desk overview
+# CMS Help Desk Overview

-### Mission
+##Mission

-The Content Management System Help Desk (CMS Help Desk) will provide end user support to staff from VA Medical Centers and VA Medical Facilities that utilize the site's various features to publish important information for Veterans to obtain benefits at VA Medical Facilities and VA Medical Centers.
+The Content Management System Help Desk (VA CMS Help Desk, or just CMS Help Desk) will provide end user support to staff from VA Medical Centers and VA Medical Facilities that utilize the site's various features to publish important information for Veterans to obtain benefits at VA Medical Facilities and VA Medical Centers.

 The CMS Help Desk provides direct support and analysis of Support Channels to ensure the mission critical goal of CMS User's to publish healthcare information critical to a Veteran's success is not impeded or disrupted by technical issues, user error, or defect of the CMS Platform.

 This document contains the various procedures, policies, and training resources (some linked to external sites and access will not be granted for all, that is expected and those links will update soon) that will provide a User with a general understanding of how the Help Desk operates and the various procedures and processes that address the internal needs of stakeholders and the external needs of the User.

-### Getting Started
+##Getting Started

 [What is a CMS?](https://prod.cms.va.gov/help/what-is-a-cms)

-### How a User Contacts the Help Desk
+## How a User Contacts the Help Desk

-#### Support Channels
+### Support Channels

 The CMS Help Desk currently offers three methods for Users to create a Ticket and enter the Help Desk Support Queue to have their Issue resolved.

-**Widget**
+###Widget

 A javascript widget is embedded on specific pages throughout the CMS that allows Users to create a Ticket with the Help Desk.
 Users can track their Ticket at https://va-gov.atlassian.net/servicedesk/customer/portal/3

-#### **Slack**
+###Slack

 Users may also create a Ticket with the Help Desk using pre-existing Slack channels.Tier 1 currently is responsible for the timely and periodic review of the Channels for new Cases; and enters all Cases manually by copying and pasting the relevant data into a new Ticket in JIRA.There is currently no method that tracks which Slack messages are Cases or have been entered in JIRA or had any action(s)There is currently no metric that measures performance, accurately, of messages involving Cases that flow through this channel.

-#### **Portal**
+###Portal

-Users can create a new Ticket with the Help Desk using the va.gov website using a form found at https://va-gov.atlassian.net/servicedesk/customer/portal/3 JIRA Cases are created once the User submits the form.
+Users can create a new Ticket with the VA.gov CMS Help Desk (Help Desk) using the va.gov website using a form found at https://va-gov.atlassian.net/servicedesk/customer/portal/3 JIRA Cases are created once the User submits the form.
 Slack sends immediate notifications to Tier 1 upon Ticket creation.
 Performance of the Portal is measured with metrics and reporting is available that is accurate and is delivered monthly by the Help Desk Manager.

-#### **Email**
+###Email

 The address is a member of a distributed list that is hosted by va.gov.